Researchers

 Dr Genevieve Quek has extensive experience in continuous behavioural methods, and trained extensively in leading European cognitive neuroscience labs to build deep expertise in advanced electroencephalography (EEG) and magnetoencephalography (MEG).
 She joined MARCS as a Research Fellow in 2021.

-Dr Nic Ralph completed his PhD at the ICNS with a thesis on Exploring Space Situational Awareness using Neuromorphic Event-Based Cameras.
+Dr Nic Ralph completed his PhD at the International Centre for Neuromorphic Systems (ICNS) with a thesis on Exploring Space Situational Awareness using Neuromorphic Event-Based Cameras.
 His research focus is computer vision, machine learning, astronomy, space science and mechatronic design.

 Dr Mark Richards is an associate research fellow in Language Technologies for Education.
 Mark's research centres on language revitalisation and language learning.
 He is interested in the role of technology in scaffolding and supporting language learning.
 He is currently undertaking a review of recent research into the use of technology in the context of language learning to identify features of different technologies that research suggests provide benefits for learning.
 He is also consulting as widely as possible with Aboriginal communities and other language learners to inform the development of learning tools to support sustainable language revitalisation.